springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-04-content.md

 after: 19
 ```

-This `restTemplate` eventually gets wired in through our appliation configuration.
+The `restTemplate` eventually gets wired in through our appliation configuration.

 Click to see this in context:
 ```editor:select-matching-text
 file: ~/cat-client/src/main/java/com/example/catclient/CatClient.java
 text: "@Bean"